Skip to content

 3. Served at the Railway Bureau and worked at the Oita Construction Office

-4. Resigns from the Railway Bureau and travels to the United States to inspect civil engineering works
+4. Resigned from the Railway Bureau and traveled to the United States to inspect civil engineering works

 6. Appointed as a consultant to the Earthquake Disaster Reconstruction Bureau